svera/coreander/README.md

 * Single binary with all dependencies included.
 * Fast search engine powered by [Bleve](https://github.com/blevesearch/bleve), with support for documents in multiple languages.
 * Search by author, title and even document series ([Calibre's](https://calibre-ebook.com/) `series` meta supported)
-* Improved search for documents with metadata in english, spanish, french, italian, german and portuguese, including genre and singular/plural forms of words in the results among others.
+* Improved search for documents with metadata in English, Spanish, French, Italian, German and Portuguese, including genre and singular/plural forms of words in the results among others.
 * Estimated reading time calculation.
 * High-performance web server powered by [Fiber](https://github.com/gofiber/fiber).
 * Lightweight, responsive web interface based on [Bootstrap](https://getbootstrap.com/).
-* Web interface available in english, spanish, german and french, more languages can be easily added.
+* Web interface available in English, Spanish, German and French, more languages can be easily added.
 * New documents added or removed to/from the library folder are automatically indexed (Linux only).
 * [Send to email supported](#send-to-email).
 * Read indexed epubs and PDFs from Coreander's interface thanks to [foliate-js](https://github.com/johnfactotum/foliate-js).